 - José Ek-Vitorín, MD, PhD, Diversity Champion

-- Maggie Ramirez, BS, Student Success and Retention Specialist
+- Maggie Ramirez, MA, Student Success and Retention Specialist

 - Claudia Stanescu PhD, Director, Physiology Undergraduate Program